-The RTA experiences change due to expansion and contraction of service delivery, as well as changes to existing systems, equipment, policies, programs, services, and regulations.
-Hazards may inadvertently be introduced into service delivery whenever change occurs.
+Like most transit agencies, we experience change due to expansion and contraction of our service delivery, as well as changes to our existing systems, equipment, policies, programs, services, and regulations.
+Hazards may inadvertently be introduced into our system whenever change occurs.
 Existing baseline safety risk mitigation processes may also be impacted.
 Safety management practices require the hazards resulting from change be systematically identified, and strategies to manage the consequential safety risk be developed, implemented, and subsequently evaluated.
-Sound management of safety risks associated with change is a critical requirement of the SMS.
+Sound management of safety risks associated with change is a critical requirement of our SMS.

 We implemented a procedure that establishes a process to ensure notification and review of proposed changes.
-We will not make changes to service delivery before first determining how the change might affect it.
+We will not make changes to our systems and subsystems before first determining how the change might affect the safety of our system.
 The proposed modification will be evaluated for its potential to create additional hazards or reduce the effectiveness of existing mitigations.

-The WeGo Public Transit Chief Operating Officer and CSO are jointly responsible for the management of change process.
-Subject matter experts from up, down, and across WeGo Public Transit and Gray Line are involved in supporting the management of change process.
+The Chief Operating Officer and the CSO are jointly responsible for our management of change process.
+Subject matter experts from up, down, and across the transit agency are involved in supporting the management of change process.